Julie has severe mental and physical illness.

 Being old and totally alone in England is a fearful idea.

-Imagine the difference to Julie’s life if, instead of breakfast lunch and dinner being a choice between a strawberry, vanilla, chocolate or coffee flavoured glass of meal replacement drinks she could eat a meal, even better if she were to be able to eat a meal in a restaurant with friends!
+Imagine the difference to Julie’s life if, instead of breakfast lunch and dinner being a glass of meal replacement drink she could eat a meal, even better if she were to be able to eat a meal in a restaurant with friends!

 Do I get some fancy glasses to make her Christmas dinner better, will that make her feel like she is celebrating like everyone else?